HSLdevcom/bultti-db/README.md

 ### Departures

 The departures table is created wholly with Postgres statements, as opposed to the sync which uses Javascript for some parts of the process.
-The departures
+The departures are queried from a few of the imported tables in Postgres, and inserted into the `departures` table.
+That means that an MSSQL connection is not needed, but the schema should already contain fully imported tables from the main sync.
+This solution as chosen as reading the departures rows from JORE proved to be too heavy for that database, and blocked other users.

+Bultti itself does not use the departures table at the moment, so it exists only for Reittiloki which also uses this database as its JORE backend.

+### Route geometry

+The route geometry import process also queries imported Postgres tables and not MSSQL tables.
+The route geometry table contains route lines which are composed from points.
+The main query fetches the points from the imported JORE data and the rest of the function groups it into route geometry rows.
+The Line geometry itself is created with Postgis from the points in the group.

+Bultti itself does not use the route_geometry table, so it exists only for Reittiloki which also uses this database as its JORE backend.